wso2/docs-is/en/docs/guides/mfa/configure-authentication-journey.md

-# Enable MFA for your Applications
+# Configure an Authentication Journey

 < Brief intro to the guides in this section > < Explain how to enable
 additional authentication factors for application >